What is Hypothyroidism?

 Click the icon to see an image about thyroid-stimulating hormone.

 Hypothyroidism occurs when thyroxine (T4) levels drop so low that body processes begin to slow down.
-Hypothyroidism was first diagnosed in the late nineteenth century when doctors observed that surgical removal of the thyroid gland resulted in the swelling of the hands, face, feet, and tissues around the eyes.
+Hypothyroidism was first diagnosed in the late 19th century, when doctors observed that surgical removal of the thyroid gland resulted in swelling of the hands, face, feet, and the tissues around the eyes.
 They named this syndrome myxedema and correctly concluded that it was due to the absence of thyroid hormones, which are normally produced by the thyroid gland.
 Hypothyroidism is usually progressive and irreversible.
 Treatment, however, is nearly always completely successful and allows a patient to live a fully normal life.

-Hypothyroidism is separated into either overt or subclinical disease.
-That diagnosis is determined on the basis of the TSH laboratory blood tests.
+Hypothyroidism is classified as either overt or subclinical disease.
+That diagnosis is determined on the basis of the TSH laboratory blood tests:

-- Patients with mildly underactive (subclinical) thyroid have TSH levels of 4.5 - 10mU/L.
+- Patients with mildly underactive (subclinical) thyroid have TSH levels of 4.5 to 10 mU/L.